tscharke/mentor-playground/src/hooks/useReducer/UseReducer.md

 - A task in progress "In progress" can be set to progress "Open" or progress "Done".
 - A task in progress "Done" can only be set to progress "Open".

-To give the component itself a bit of "UI logic", I've decided to build a simple function that, based on the current progress of a task, displays the further possible switching-progress according to the above logic.
+To give the component itself a bit of "UI logic", I've decided to build a plain function that, based on the current progress of a task, displays the further possible switching-progress according to the above logic.
 With this, it is possible to activate or deactivate the buttons to change the progress of a task.